Independent Executives: Myths, Misconceptions, and Realities – Part 1

-Yes, an interim executive needs to spend time learning the nuances of the company, its employees, and the culture.
-But typically, the right interim executive can absorb those baselines in a matter of days, not months.
+Yes, an independent executive needs to spend time learning the nuances of the company, its employees, and the culture.
+But typically, the right independent executive can absorb those baselines in a matter of days, not months.
 Recommendations for change will always seem radical at first, primarily because the company gets caught up in how to get from A to Z—focused on the inability to see how they get from where they are now to where the recommendation will take them.

-To build comfort with new ideas, insights, strategies, and tactics, talk through the plan with an interim executive to understand how the transition will be accomplished in stages.
+To build comfort with new ideas, insights, strategies, and tactics, talk through the plan with an independent executive to understand how the transition will be accomplished in stages.
 Stay focused on why changes are being recommended initially; don’t get caught up in how until the end state is agreed upon.
 And don’t worry; nothing will be changed without full approval and support from top leadership.